-Wylie’s stress grew with every tap of prison tattooed fingers to each door they passed.
-Diego finally stopped in front of a dark wooden door where dim light greeted through a narrow gap.
+Wylie’s unease grew with every tap of prison tattooed fingers to the doors as they passed.
+Diego finally stopped at a dark wooden door where dim light greeted through a narrow gap.

-“The office,” Diego announced as they stopped in front of the door.
+“The office,” Diego announced when Wylie met him at the doorway.
 “There are jewels and bonds in here, plus some cash.”
 He pulled a black rectangle from inside his leather coat and unfolded it into a large canvas duffel bag.
 “The safe is on the far wall past the windows and desk.
 A bunch of books open up like a door.”

 Wylie kept his mouth shut and waited for Diego to disappear down the hall before he pushed the office door open.
-Wylie paused on the threshold and his gaze darted around the lush, sophisticated study.
-The room brimmed with ancient sculptures and artwork from all over the world.
+He paused on the threshold and his gaze darted around the lush, sophisticated study.
+The room brimmed with expensive sculptures and artwork from all over the world.
 A single table lamp shone a warm glow from a solid wood desk in the middle of the room.
 It illuminated the warm brown tones of leather furniture and deep red walls.
-Wylie glared at his ratty sneakers, half afraid to step on the lush oriental rug and dirty it.
+Wylie glared at his ratty sneakers, half afraid to step on the rich oriental rug and dirty it.

 Wylie grew tense with each wrong step.
 He didn’t belong here.
 He had spent years in foster care, living in houses where he wasn’t welcome, borrowing what was lent and rarely given.
 This time he was in a house to steal, not borrow.
 No one had invited him in; he had broken through the door.
 It shouldn’t have mattered, but it did.
 As much as he tried to brush it off, Wylie’s chest was tight as he walked the length of the room.